 Reputation games capture settings in which a long-lived player benefits from the perception that her characteristics may be different than they actually are.
 Reputation effects arise most cleanly when a long-lived player faces a sequence of short-lived players who believe the long-lived player might be committed to the stage-game "Stackelberg" action.
 In such a setting, the Stackelberg payoff provides a lower bound on the long-lived player's average payoff, provided she is sufficiently patient (Fudenberg and Levine (1989), Fudenberg and Levine (1992)).

-In an earlier paper (Cripps, Mailath, and Samuelson (2004)), we showed that if monitoring is imperfect and the reputation of the long-lived player is public, meaning that the public signals allow the long-lived player to infer the short-lived players' beliefs about the long-lived player's type, then reputation effects disappear.
+In an earlier paper (Cripps, Mailath, and Samuelson (2004)), we showed that if monitoring is imperfect and the reputation of the long-lived player is public, meaning that the public signals allow the long-lived player to infer the short-lived players' beliefs about the long-lived player's type, then reputation effects eventually disappear.
 Almost surely, the short-lived player eventually learns the type of the long-lived player.

 Many long-run relationships involve two (or more) long-lived players.
 Reputation effects arise in this setting as well, and can be more powerful than when the uninformed player is short-lived.
-Intertemporal incentives can induce the uninformed agent to choose actions even more advantageous to the informed long-lived player than the myopic best reply to the Stackelberg action (Celentani, Fudenberg, Levine, and Pesendorfer (1996)).

-In this paper, we show that reputations also disappear when the uninformed player is long-lived.1 When considering long-lived uninformed players, it is natural for the analysis to encompass private reputations: the actions of both players are not only imperfectly monitored, but the monitoring need not have the special structure required for the informed player to infer the uninformed player's beliefs.
-Instead, the uninformed player's beliefs depend critically on her own past actions, which the informed player cannot observe.2
+Intertemporal incentives can induce the uninformed agent to choose actions even more advantageous to the informed longlived player than the myopic best reply to the Stackelberg action (Celentani, Fudenberg, Levine, and Pesendorfer (1996)).
+In addition, it is natural for an analysis of long-lived uninformed players to encompass private reputations: the actions of both players are not only imperfectly monitored, but the monitoring need not have the special structure required for the informed player to infer the uninformed player's beliefs.
+Instead, the uninformed player's beliefs can depend critically on his own past actions, which the informed player cannot observe.